 Aerogel is the world’s lightest solid — and also the most porous.
 I’ve got a story on Wired News this morning that explains all about this really cool material, how it was used in NASA/JPL’s recent Stardust mission, and how some companies are commercializing the stuff.… Read the rest

 If you wanted to catch a few particles of comet dust speeding through the vacuum of space at 6 kilometers per second — without damaging or destroying those particles — how would you do it?

 Tom Lantos is my congressman, and it’s principles like this that keep me voting for him every single time he comes up for re-election: Congressman quizzes Net companies on shame | CNET News.com… Read the rest

 A new search technology from Google makes it possible for law enforcement officials to examine personal documents from your hard drive, without your knowing it, according to the digital-rights advocacy organization Electronic Frontier Foundation (EFF).
-Released last week, Google Desktop 3, the latest version of the company’s desktop search utility, adds a “Search Across Computers” […]

 For most people, open source is a synonym for free software.
 But for programmers, open source is about sharing code, building on the work of others and not having to reinvent the wheel — at least, that’s the ideal.
 In practice, code reuse remains very low, because it’s often too hard for programmers to find relevant bits of code for their applications.… Read the rest

 Elmore Leonard’s rules of writing.
 (Sadly not included: Don’t center your copy, since it makes it fucking hard to read.)
 Category | Easy on the Adverbs, Exclamation Points and Especially Hooptedoodle (via 43 Folders)… Read the rest